 On October 30, 2023, WDC announced its intention to separate into two standalone, publicly traded companies.
 WDC has determined to implement this separation through the spin-off of WDC's Flash Business to its stockholders.
-WDC intends to effect the spin-off pursuant to an internal reorganization followed by a pro rata distribution of 80.1% of the shares of our common stock held by WDC to holders of shares of WDC common stock, subject to certain conditions.
-The distribution of our common stock is expected to take place on or about February 21, 2025.
-On the distribution date, each holder of WDC common stock will receive for each share of WDC common stock held as of 1:00 pm Pacific time on February 12, 2025, the record date for the distribution, one-third (1/3) of one share of Spinco common stock (the "distribution ratio").
+WDC intends to effect the spin-off pursuant to an internal reorganization followed by a pro rata distribution of [•]% of the shares of our common stock held by WDC to holders of shares of WDC common stock, subject to certain conditions.
+The distribution of our common stock is expected to take place on or about [•].
+On the distribution date, each holder of WDC common stock will receive for each share of WDC common stock held as of [•] Pacific time on [•], the record date for the distribution, a number of shares of Spinco common stock held by WDC as of the distribution date, multiplied by a fraction, the numerator of which is the number of shares of WDC common stock held by such WDC stockholder as of the record date for the distribution and the denominator of which is the total shares of WDC common stock outstanding as of the record date for the distribution (the "distribution ratio").
 Spinco will be a separate, publicly traded company.
 You will not be required to make any payment, surrender or exchange your WDC common stock or take any other action to receive your shares of Spinco common stock to which you are entitled on the distribution date.
 The number of shares you own of WDC will not change as a result of the spin-off.
-On the distribution date, WDC will hold 19.9% of Spinco common stock.
-Following the distribution, WDC will dispose of all of the Spinco common stock that it retains through one or more subsequent exchanges of Spinco common stock for WDC debt held by WDC creditors and/or through distributions of Spinco common stock to WDC stockholders as dividends or in exchange for outstanding shares of WDC common stock, in each case during the 12-month period following the distribution.
+On the distribution date, WDC will hold 19.99% of Spinco common stock.
+Following the distribution, WDC intends to dispose of all of the Spinco common stock that it retains within 12 months following the spin-off.